Using IT as a Competitive Advantage

 During this period we have also seen a significant increase in the automotive industry with regards to “connectivity”, this has happened in other industries prior to automotive but is now a key focus area for many stakeholders in the eco-system around transportation, the car and the car-owner.
 This development with eventually lead to much higher customer value once the concept of autonomous drive will be enabled.
-Autonomous Drive and Connectivity into the cars will change the way we drive cars, the way we own and use cars as well as the way
+Autonomous Drive and Connectivity into the cars will change the way we drive cars, the way we own and use cars as well as the way we design cars.

 Based on all the above, my role as CIO is constantly being more and more integrated into the core business of an automotive company which also shows that IT is more widely than ever perceived to a vital enabler for business success, also within an automotive company.
 A few practical examples of this for example that I as a Group CIO facilitates the process, on behalf of the group, to prioritize our operational and business development projects in our business plan cycles.
 Other examples of the integration and changes during the past years is the presence of the Group CIO in a number of our strategic forays with regards to our business, marketing, product, service and innovation strategies.